8ta4/quest/DONTREADME.md

 - Be as concise as possible: The shorter the answer, the easier and quicker it is to evaluate the Q&A pair.
 It also makes the program run more efficiently by speeding up string searches.

-> If the text contains multiple instances of the answer, which one will `quest` use as the corresponding segment?
+> If the answer appears more than once in the text, `quest` will go with the first occurrence.
+Here's why:

-If the answer appears more than once in the text, `quest` will go with the first occurrence.
-This makes things easier for anyone manually evaluating the Q&A pairs, as the first instance is usually the quickest to find.
-Plus, it's simpler and faster for the program to use the first match it finds when sorting questions based on where the answers appear in the text.
+- Evaluation: This approach makes it easier for anyone manually checking the Q&A pairs, as the first instance is usually the quickest to locate.

+- Processing: It's simpler and faster for the program to use the first match it finds when sorting questions based on where the answers appear in the text.

 > Will `quest` crash if an answer is not found in the text?